Jump to: Our Counselors

 Services FAQs

 Yes.
-Persons who experience hallucinations or psychosis or whose primary complaint is a serious addiction to drugs or alcohol, or who have persistent and serious thoughts about harming themselves or others should seek local mental health assistance.
-In all other instances, your counselor can help you determine whether your problems can be managed safely and effectively via distance counseling.
-In most cases, they can, but we will provide you with an absolutely honest assessment in our initial, free, informational interview.
+Persons who experience hallucinations or psychosis or whose primary complaint is a serious addiction to drugs or alcohol, or who have persistent and serious thoughts about harming themselves or others, or who are suffering from other problems that prevent them from engaging in normal activities of daily living should seek local mental health assistance.
+Likewise, because our goal is to help our clients live more faithful Catholic lives, anyone hostile to Catholicism or disinterested in learning how the Catholic view of the person could help them live a more abundant life or have healthier, holier relationships (according to the Catholic vision of marriage, family life, and sexuality) would not be appropriate for our services.
+In all other instances, your pastoral counselor can help you determine whether your problems can be managed safely and effectively.
+In most cases, they can, but we will provide you with an honest assessment in our initial, free, informational interview.
 We are committed to helping you receive the help you need regardless of who provides it.
-Please direct all other questions to your counselor in your initial, free, informational interview.
+If you require help beyond what we are able to provide as pastoral counselors we will make recommendations for appropriate local clinical mental health assistance.
+Please direct any specific questions to your pastoral counselor in your initial, free, informational interview.